Skip to Main Content

 For More Information

-For more information on the investment performance of MSU’s CIF and related endowments, please contact Lyndsay Cook, associate director of campaign development, at cookly@msu.edu or (517) 884-4098.
+For more information on the investment performance of MSU’s CIF and related endowments, please contact Lyndsay Cook, senior director of donor services, at cookly@msu.edu.

 If you would like more information on establishing a new endowment through a gift to MSU, please contact Sarah Blom, senior executive director of Individual Giving for University Advancement, at (517) 884-1000 or contact the development officer in the unit you wish to support.